• paragoge •

 Notes: Paragoge is a member of a series of common word changes, including its antonym, apocope.
 Apocope is the chopping off the final sound of a word, as French does whenever coup "blow, overthrow of a government" is pronounced coo.
 The adjective for paragoge is paragogic and the adverb, paragogically.

 In Play: Paragoge is characteristic of many languages.
 In Finnish, a paragogic [i] is added to many borrowed words, e.g. bench became penkki and imp became imppi.
 All Japanese syllables must end on a vowel or [n] so, when borrowing words from languages that allow syllables to end on consonants, Japanese adds a paragogic vowel, so that hotel become hoteru while baseball becomes besuboru, with two paragogic [u]s.

 Word History: Paragoge comes to us via Latin from Greek paragoge "leading by, adding to the end", based on para "by, beside" + agein "to lead".
 Agein is a cognate of Latin agere "to make, do" from which we derive the English word for a doer, agent, as well as actor, acorn, and acre.
-The same root may be found in Sanskrit ajati "drive" and ajirah "active, moving".
-(Let us add a final note of gratitude to Luciano Eduardo de Oliveira, otherwise known as the Brazilian Dude in our Agora, for suggesting today's Good Word.)
+The same root, PIE ag- "to drive, draw, move", may be found in Sanskrit ajati "drive" and ajirah "active, moving", and Greek axios "worthy", which underlies the English borrowing axiom.
+(Let us add a final note of gratitude to Luciano Eduardo de Oliveira, a long-standing editor of the Good Words, for suggesting today's unusual Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!